 In the 1990s, NSIP funding shortfalls were an issue.
 According to DOD, Congress had "substantially reduced the Department's budget request ... [and] a large number of U.S.-unique projects could not be considered for NATO funding."
 Pentagon officials state that in the post-9/11 defense budget environment, this has ceased to be a problem.
 DOD has complained, however, about a prohibition - in place since 2000 - on spending NSIP funds on NATO Partnership for Peace projects in countries that formerly belonged to the Soviet Union.
-The ban, DOD argues, "continues to have considerable negative political consequences" for U.S. regional objectives.6
+The ban, DOD argues, "continues to have considerable negative political consequences" for U.S. regional objectives, such as the introduction of democratic institutions and free markets.7

 Like the NATO military budget, funding of NSIP projects is divided among 25 or 26 member states, depending upon French participation.
-In 2004, the U.S. share fluctuated between 21.7-24.7%, due to changes in member participation.
+In 2007, the U.S. share was 22-25%, which represented a slight decrease that resulted from the accession of new member states as well as from increased French contributions.
 The United States provides funds to NSIP through the military construction appropriations.
-The funding level for 2004 was \$169.3 million.
-Although the U.S. percentage share has remained fairly constant over the past decade, absolute funding levels declined in the wake of the collapse of the Warsaw Pact.7
+The U.S. funding requirement for FY2008 was \$207.4 million; however because of \$6 million in recoupments from earlier years for projects funded by the United States, the Administration requested an appropriation of \$201.4 million.